genomicsclass/book/pages/plots_to_avoid.md

 ![The plot on the left shows a regression line that was fitted to the data shown on the right.
 It is much more informative to show all the data.](figure/plots_to_avoid-show-data-1.png)

-When there are very many points, the scatter can be shown by binning in two dimensions and coloring the bins by the number of points in the bin.
+When there are large amounts of points, the scatter can be shown by binning in two dimensions and coloring the bins by the number of points in the bin.
 An example of this is the `hexbin` function in the [hexbin package](https://cran.r-project.org/package=hexbin).

-### High Correlation Does Not Imply Replication
+#### High correlation does not imply replication

 When new technologies or laboratory techniques are introduced, we are often shown scatter plots and correlations from replicated samples.
 High correlations are used to demonstrate that the new technique is reproducible.
 Correlation, however, can be very misleading.
 Below is a scatter plot showing data from replicated samples run on a high throughput technology.
 This technology outputs 12,626 simultaneous measurements.